ONGAKU BORUGU June 18 2019

 Nice .. isn’t it ?

 Usually, the double album is regarded by many critics as the culmination of an artist’s inflated ego… Hah !!
 What do these failed wannabes know about that ?
 Seems to me that many of these critics are just as egomaniacal as the proverbial singer-song writer/artist/performer… Some of the most memorable albums of all time have been double albums : The Beatles’ “White Album”, Pink Floyd’s “The Wall”, The Rolling Stones’ “Exile On Main Street” and Led Zeppelin’s “Physical Graffiti” just to name a few.
 Did any of these bands have ego problems ?
-Well, let’s leave THAT wonderful debate for another day.
+Of course, they did but let’s leave THAT wonderful debate for another day.

 So, let’s go back in time, shall we ?